Switzerland 15 min

 • Are you confused or worried about compliance?

-How to pay remote employees in Switzerland?
+How to pay remote employees in Switzerland

-Paying remote employees in Switzerland can be difficult because you have to manage payroll in line with various federal and cantonal laws.
-It can also expose you to permanent establishment risk, which means that you have to pay corporate tax abroad as well as in your home country — something businesses try to avoid.
+It can also expose you to permanent establishment risk, which means you must pay corporate tax abroad and in your home country — something businesses try to avoid.

 Paying your employees via an EOR or global employment service provider like Remote is the simplest and most economical way to pay remote employees.
-Remote's global payroll service can help you manage invoices, automate payments, make payroll deductions, and pay your global team members on time and in their local currency — with minimal risks.
+Remote's global payroll service can help you manage invoices, automate payments, make payroll deductions, and pay your international team members on time and in their local currency — with minimal risks.

 Pay remote workers in Switzerland with Remote